dotnet/docs/docs/csharp/language-reference/keywords/init.md

 ---
 # init (C# Reference)

 The `init` keyword defines an *accessor* method in a property or indexer.
 An init-only setter assigns a value to the property or the indexer element **only** during object construction.
-An `init` enforces immutability, so  that once the object is initialized, it can't be changed again.
+An `init` enforces immutability, so  that once the object is initialized, it can't be changed.
 An `init` accessor enables calling code to use an [object initializer](../../programming-guide/classes-and-structs/how-to-initialize-objects-by-using-an-object-initializer.md) to set the initial value.
 As a contrast, an
- [Auto-Implemented Properties](../../programming-guide/classes-and-structs/auto-implemented-properties.md) with only a `get` setter must be initialized by calling a constructor.
+ [auto-implemented property](../../programming-guide/classes-and-structs/auto-implemented-properties.md) with only a `get` setter must be initialized by calling a constructor.
 A property with a `private set` accessor can be modified after construction, but only in the class.

 The following example defines both a `get` and an `init` accessor for a property named `YearOfBirth`.
 It uses a private field named `_yearOfBirth` to back the property value.